Annual Reports to

 the job but it was seasonal.

-I enjoy getting the nice family pictures
+I enjoy getting the nice

-large family attending church on Sunday morning in 1963.
-The attached
+picture of our large family attending church on Sunday morning

-is from the 100-year celebration of the Forreston
+in 1963.
+The attached is from the 100-year celebration of the Forreston

 reformed church.
 In the front row from left to right are: